 The standard Silver policy pays an estimated 70% of medical expenses.
 However, you may qualify to have up to 94% (also 73% or 87%) of expenses covered.
 This could substantially reduce the deductible.
 For example, at the maximum level, a $3,500 deductible could reduce to $150, without negatively impacting any other part of the policy.
 In many situations, the Silver plans should be selected instead one of the more expensive Gold options.

 Anthem is terminating between 25,000 and 30,000 policies of existing members, and providing the option to change to a current Marketplace plan.
 These "grandfathered" plans were previously given the option of remaining active.
 Among the reasons for the change is the difficulty in providing the proper service for two sets of in-force policies.

 Since new contracts must include 10 "essential health benefits," (discussed earlier), premiums on the new plans will be higher...possibly as much as 25%-50%.
 Also, the number of available hospitals and other providers will be lower than the network that is being used by older policies.
 For instance, St. Vincent and Franciscan Alliance Hospitals will not be included.

 The cyber attack against Anthem may also affect existing AND past policyholders since stolen security information may include canceled and lapsed policies.
 Regardless, the insurer issued a statement warning persons to beware of scam emails that request you to click on a link or provide personal information.

-Anthem will have less competition in 2017, since UnitedHealthcare, Aetna, and Physicians Health Plan (PHP) will not be offering on-Marketplace plans.
+Anthem will have less competition, since UnitedHealthcare, Aetna, and Physicians Health Plan (PHP) will not be offering on-Marketplace plans.
 We believe increased competition helps lower rates, so we don't view the situation as a positive development.